manpagez: man pages & more

 a database object (table, column, view, foreign table, sequence,

-database, foreign-data wrapper, foreign server, function, procedural
+database, foreign-data wrapper, foreign server, function, procedure,

-enough to be described separately.
+described separately.

 GRANT on Database Objects